 We have done independent playtime with our 3 older children since they were toddlers and it has had amazing benefits.
 Having 3 kids so close in age will lead to some beautiful play and lots of sibling love… but it also leads to a lot of fighting.
 I found that my kids just needed a little bit of space from each other!
 After 45 minutes of independent playtime each morning, everyone was much happier.

 It’s a crazy season, so go ahead and embrace it.
 I once had the manager of a grocery store give me a gift card and tell me that I was their customer of the week.
 I’m pretty sure it’s a term he made up and just wanted to acknowledge the fact that I was grocery shopping with 3 tiny humans BY MYSELF.

 We got plenty of rude comments, but also a lot of sweet attention and people complimenting our family.
 We learned to smile and embrace it!

-Part of embracing the season means accepting the fact that life is going to be a bit more messy and chaotic than you’d like.
+Part of embracing the season of 3 under 3 means accepting the fact that life is going to be a bit more messy and chaotic than you’d like.
 Give yourself permission to let things go and don’t feel any guilt about having a messy house or ordering takeout for the 15th night in a row.

 Know That It’s Only a Season